KissKissBankBank/bodacc/README.md

 ## Possible errors

 Based on a maintained site, the scraper may not work in many cases:
+  - The url is note the same anymore `https://echanges.dila.gouv.fr/OPENDATA/BODACC/<actual year>`, if this is the case, change it inside `services/actual.rb`
-  - The url is note the same anymore `https://echanges.dila.gouv.fr/OPENDATA/BODACC/<year>`, if this is the case, change it inside `services/actual.rb and archives.rb`
+  - The url is note the same anymore `https://echanges.dila.gouv.fr/OPENDATA/BODACC/FluxHistoriques`, if this is the case, change it inside `services/archives.rb`
   - Not enough space on the server ?